-How to Quickly Delete Extensions on a Mac
+How to Delete Chrome, Safari, Firefox, and Opera Extensions on a Mac

-Fortunately, it’s reversible.
-In this article, we will learn how to delete extensions in different browsers:
+In this article, we will learn how to delete browser extensions in:

 Are you ready?
 Let’s dig in.

-Browser extensions are small programs that are designed to improve your browsing experience.
-Extensions can help you to personalize your browser by offering many great services such as ad blocking, interface modifications, cookie management, etc.
+Browser extensions are small programs designed to improve your internet browsing experience.
+Extensions can help you to personalize your browser by offering many great services, such as ad blocking, interface modifications, cookie management, and more.

 However, just because extensions are helpful doesn’t mean all of them are good.
-In fact, some extensions act as malware and steal your data, drain your resources in cryptocurrency mining, etc. Moreover, having lots of extensions will cause your MacBook to slow down and freeze.
+In fact, some malware disguises itself as a browser extension to steal your data, drain your resources in cryptocurrency mining, and spy on your activities.
+Moreover, having lots of extensions will cause your MacBook to slow down and freeze.

-Luckily, you can always remove suspicious or unneeded extensions from your Mac using this guide.
+Luckily, you can always remove suspicious or unnecessary extensions from your Mac using this guide.

 How to remove Chrome extensions on a Mac

-How to remove visible Chrome extensions on a Mac:
+How to remove Chrome extensions on a Mac:

 - Launch Google Chrome

-2. Click on the three-dots icon in the upper right corner of your Chrome window
+- Click on the three-dots button in the upper-right corner of your Chrome window

-Pro tip: If you’ve set up Google sync across your devices, the removed extension will disappear from all other devices you’re signed into with your Google account.
+Pro tip: If you’ve set up Google Chrome to sync across your devices, the removed extension will also disappear from other devices using your Google account.

-Apple provides plenty of useful extensions for Safari users.
-However, it’s a good idea to remove the unneeded ones from time to time.
+Apple provides a smaller, curated selection of extensions for Safari users.
+However, it’s still a good idea to remove the unneeded ones from time to time.
 The process to do so varies depending on which version of macOS you’re running.

 1. Launch Safari

 3. Select the extension you want to uninstall in the sidebar, then click on the Uninstall button.
-Safari gives you the option to disable the extension instead of uninstalling it in case you want to use it later, do this by unchecking it in the sidebar
+Safari gives you the option to disable an extension instead of uninstalling it in case you want to use it later, do this by unchecking it in the sidebar

-2. How to remove Safari extensions on macOS 10.15
+How to remove Safari extensions on macOS 10.14 or earlier

 - Launch Safari